tanishajaiswal7/prepedge/README.md

 #ProScout

-MockInt is a mock interview platform designed to enhance interview preparation through real-time collaboration and communication.
+ProScout is a mock interview platform designed to enhance interview preparation through real-time collaboration and communication.
 Built with the MERN stack, socket.io, and peerjs, MockInt offers a seamless and interactive interview experience.